Mattykellner2/ConnectPlay/replit.md

 ### Frontend Architecture

-**Technology Stack**: React 18 with TypeScript, Vite as build tool, and Wouter for client-side routing.
-The UI is built using shadcn/ui components with Radix UI primitives and Tailwind CSS for styling.
+**Technology Stack**: React 18, TypeScript, Vite, Wouter for routing.
+UI is built with shadcn/ui components, Radix UI primitives, and Tailwind CSS.

-**Design System**: Light, professional Base44-inspired design system emphasizing clarity and approachability.
-The homepage features a clean white aesthetic with strategic use of color accents (blue for primary actions, purple for professional content, green for success states, amber for student-related features).
+**Design System**: A light, professional Base44-inspired design emphasizing clarity.
+The homepage uses a clean white aesthetic with strategic color accents: blue for primary actions, purple for professional content, green for success, and amber for student features.
+Typography uses the Inter font family.

-**Typography**: Inter font family for all text with Inter system font stack fallback.
-Responsive heading sizes using CSS clamp() for fluid typography across viewport sizes.
-Font weights range from 600 (semibold for links) to 800 (extrabold for main headings).

 **Color System**:
-- Primary: Blue (#2563EB) for CTAs and key UI elements
+- Primary: Blue (#2563EB)
-- Purple: (#7C3AED) for professional/speaker-related content
+- Purple: (#7C3AED)
-- Green: (#22C55E) for positive states and confirmations
+- Green: (#22C55E)
-- Amber: (#F59E0B) for student-related features and highlights
+- Amber: (#F59E0B)
-- Neutral palette: Slate scale from #0F172A (text) to #F8FAFC (light backgrounds)
+- Neutral palette: Slate scale (#0F172A to #F8FAFC)

-**Component Architecture**: Modular component structure with reusable UI primitives in `client/src/components/ui/` and feature-specific components.
-Pages are organized by user role with dedicated components:
+**Component Architecture**: Modular structure with reusable UI primitives and feature-specific components.
+Includes a light navbar, a dark four-column footer, and distinct sections for the homepage.
+Role-specific dashboards (University, Speaker, Student) are implemented, with the University Dashboard featuring a light sidebar, an OSU red gradient TopHeader, StatCard components, and content panels.
-- Navigation: Light navbar with subtle border, logo, center navigation links, and action buttons
-- Footer: Dark footer (#0B1220) with four-column layout for site navigation
-- Home sections: Hero, feature cards, how-it-works steps, platform features, trusted institutions
-- Role dashboards: UniversityDashboard, SpeakerDashboard, StudentDashboard
-- Universities Dashboard system (`/universities/dashboard`):
-  - Sidebar with icon navigation and wouter routing
-  - TopHeader with OSU red gradient (#A91414 to #7A0F0F)
-  - StatCard components with role-specific color coding
-  - Content panels for speaker events and student cohorts
-  - Placeholder pages for all navigation targets

-**State Management**: React Query (@tanstack/react-query) for server state management with custom query client configuration.
-Form state managed through react-hook-form with Zod validation schemas.
+**State Management**: React Query for server state, react-hook-form with Zod for form state and validation.

-**Styling Approach**: Multi-layered styling system:
-1. Global CSS (`client/src/styles/global.css`) with CSS custom properties for Base44 light theme - includes button styles (.btn-primary, .btn-outline), card styles, typography, and layout helpers
+**Styling Approach**: Global CSS with custom properties for the Base44 light theme, specific dashboard CSS for university branding, Tailwind CSS with shadcn/ui for UI primitives, and CSS variables for spacing, borders, and shadows.
-2. Dashboard CSS (`client/src/styles/dashboard.css`) for Universities Dashboard with OSU red branding, dark sidebar, stat cards, and content panels
-3. Tailwind CSS with shadcn/ui components for internal pages and UI primitives
-4. CSS variables for spacing (--space-1 through --space-10), border radius (--radius-sm/md/lg), and shadows (--shadow-sm/md)

 ### Backend Architecture

-**Framework**: Express.js with TypeScript, running on Node.js.
-ESM module system throughout the codebase.
+**Framework**: Express.js with TypeScript and Node.js (ESM).

-**Server Structure**: Minimal Express setup in `server/index.ts` with route registration in `server/routes.ts`.
-Development middleware includes request logging with response capture and Vite integration for HMR.
+**Server Structure**: Minimal Express setup with route registration, using in-memory storage via an `IStorage` interface, designed for future database integration.

-**Data Access Layer**: Abstracted through `IStorage` interface in `server/storage.ts`.
-Currently implements in-memory storage (`MemStorage` class) with methods for user CRUD operations.
-Designed to be swapped with database-backed implementation.

-**Development Setup**: Vite middleware mode for development with custom logger.
-Production build uses esbuild to bundle server code.
-Environment-based configuration through process.env.
+**Development Setup**: Vite middleware for development, esbuild for production bundling, and environment-based configuration.

 ### Data Storage

 **ORM**: Drizzle ORM with Neon serverless PostgreSQL driver.
-Database schema defined in `shared/schema.ts` using Drizzle's table definitions.

-**Schema Design**:
-- `universityApplications` table stores partnership demo requests with fields for contact info, university details, program size, and partnership goals
-- `professionalApplications` table captures speaker applications including credentials, expertise topics, speaking formats, and fee structure
-- Tables use UUID primary keys with `gen_random_uuid()` defaults
-- Validation schemas created using drizzle-zod with custom refinements (e.g., .edu email validation)
+**Schema Design**: Uses Drizzle's table definitions in `shared/schema.ts` for entities like `universityApplications` and `professionalApplications`.
+UUID primary keys and drizzle-zod for validation (e.g., .edu email).

-**Database Connection**: Connection pooling through @neondatabase/serverless with WebSocket support.
-Database URL configured via environment variable with validation on startup.
+**Database Connection**: Connection pooling via `@neondatabase/serverless`.

-**Migrations**: Drizzle Kit configured for PostgreSQL dialect with migrations output to `./migrations` directory.
-Push-based schema updates available via `db:push` script.
+**Migrations**: Drizzle Kit configured for PostgreSQL, with migration output to `./migrations`.

-### External Dependencies
+## External Dependencies

-**UI Component Library**: shadcn/ui with Radix UI primitives (@radix-ui/react-*) for accessible, unstyled components including Dialog, Dropdown, Toast, Tabs, Form controls, and Navigation components.
+**UI Component Library**: shadcn/ui, leveraging Radix UI primitives (`@radix-ui/react-*`) for accessible UI components (Dialog, Dropdown, Toast, Tabs, Form controls).

-**Form Management**: react-hook-form for form state with @hookform/resolvers for Zod schema integration.
-Validation powered by Zod with drizzle-zod for type-safe database schema validation.
+**Form Management**: react-hook-form for form state, `@hookform/resolvers` for Zod integration.

 **Database & ORM**:
-- @neondatabase/serverless for Neon PostgreSQL connection
+- `@neondatabase/serverless` for Neon PostgreSQL.
-- drizzle-orm as the ORM layer
+- `drizzle-orm` as the ORM.
-- drizzle-kit for schema management and migrations
+- `drizzle-kit` for schema management.
-- connect-pg-simple for PostgreSQL session store (prepared for session management)
+- `connect-pg-simple` for PostgreSQL session store.

 **Styling & UI Utilities**:
-- Tailwind CSS for utility-first styling
+- Tailwind CSS for utility-first styling.
-- class-variance-authority (CVA) for component variant management
+- `class-variance-authority` (CVA) for component variants.
-- clsx and tailwind-merge via cn() utility for conditional class merging
+- `clsx` and `tailwind-merge` for conditional class merging.
-- date-fns for date formatting and manipulation
+- `date-fns` for date manipulation.
-- lucide-react for icon system
+- `lucide-react` for icons.

 **Development Tools**:
-- Replit-specific plugins for vite (runtime error overlay, cartographer, dev banner)
+- Replit-specific Vite plugins.
-- tsx for TypeScript execution in development
+- `tsx` for TypeScript execution.
-- esbuild for production server bundling
+- `esbuild` for server bundling.

-**Type System**: Shared types between client and server via `@shared` path alias.
-Zod schemas provide runtime validation and TypeScript type inference for API contracts.
+**Type System**: Shared types via `@shared` path alias, with Zod schemas for runtime validation and type inference.